 MaineDOT shall ensure that any human remains and/or grave-associated artifacts encountered during the archaeological investigations are brought to the immediate attention of the FHWA, the Maine SHPO, and any federally recognized Tribes that may attach religious and/or cultural significance to the affected property.
 Notification will be within 48 hours of the discovery.
 No activities which might disturb or damage the remains will be conducted until FHWA, in consultation with the appropriate parties, has developed a treatment plan that considers the comments of the appropriate parties.
-All procedures will follow the guidance outlined in the National Park Service Publication National Register Bulletin 41: Guidelines for Evaluating and Registering Cemeteries and Burial Places, taking into account the Native American Graves Protection and Repatriation Act of 1990 (PL 101-601).
-If Native American cultural materials are encountered during the course of the project, MaineDOT will abide by the Maine Department of Transportation Standard Specification 105.9: Historic and Archaeological Considerations by stopping all activities in the area of discovery and notifying FHWA, Maine Historic Preservation Commission (MHPC), Advisory ACHP on Historic Preservation (ACHP), the Aroostook Band of Micmacs, Houlton Band of Maliseet Indians, Passamaquoddy Tribe, and Penobscot Nation.
+All procedures will follow the guidance outlined in the

+National Park Service Publication National Register Bulletin 41: Guidelines for Evaluating and Registering Cemeteries and Burial Places, taking into account the Native American Graves Protection and Repatriation Act of 1990 (PL 101-601).
+If Native American cultural materials are encountered during the course of the project, MaineDOT will abide by the Maine Department of Transportation Standard Specification 105.9: Historic and Archaeological Considerations by stopping all activities in the area of discovery and notifying FHWA, SHPO, ACHP, the Aroostook Band of Micmacs, Houlton Band of Maliseet Indians, Passamaquoddy Tribe, and Penobscot Nation.
 Stipulation X of this agreement will be followed; and